-Kivke, however, did not forget that there was such a place [00:21:00] as town called Kamenka.
+Kivke, however, did not forget that there was such a place [00:21:00] as a town called Kamenka.
 Another half a year passed, or maybe it was a whole one, I can't tell you exactly, and guess what?
 Another letter arrived.
 Once more it was addressed to my grandfather, and once more it had an I wish to inform you with the, please be so kind at the end, this time accompanied by some good news.
-Insofar and in his smart road, Kivke, as he had recently become betrothed to a fine young lady from the very best of families, would the town kindly sent him the 200 rubles he had pledged as a dowry because otherwise the marriage was off.
+Insofar and inasmuch , wrote Kivke, as he had recently become betrothed to a fine young lady from the very best of families, would the town kindly sent him the 200 rubles he had pledged as a dowry because otherwise the marriage was off.
 What a tragedy!
 Just imagine, Kivke would be left without a bride.

-I hardly need to tell you that the letter made the rounds of Kamenka as though it was a pearl of great price, and people laughed at it until the ribs ached.
+I hardly need to tell you that the letter made the rounds of Kamenka as though it was a pearl of great price, and people laughed at it until their ribs ached.
 It became a running gag around town.
 Mazel tov!
 Kivke is engaged!
 Have you heard?
 She's a steal at 200 rubles.
 And from the very best of families too, ha ha.

 The ha ha ing, mind you, didn't last very [00:22:00] long, though, because a few weeks later came another letter from

 Kivke to my grandfather, and this time without the I wish to inform you, just with the please be so kind.
 He failed to understand, Kivke wrote, why the 200 rubles for the dowry had not yet arrived.
 If he didn't receive them at once, the wedding would have to be called off, in which case, his disgrace would be so great, that only one choice would be left.
 Either to drown himself on the spot, or to come hell bent back to Kamenka.
-Those are threats of his mind who wipe the laugh of everyone's faces.
+Those threats of his. mind you. wiped the laugh off everyone's faces.
 That same evening, the town's leading Jews got together at my grandfather's house and decided that the most respected of them, my grandfather too, should go from door to door to raise dowry for kivke.

 What else could they do?
 And so, as not to keep you in suspense, let me tell you that they not only sent him the money, they sent it with a mazel tov, and [00:23:00] wished the lucky bridegroom, as is the custom, many long years of happiness in which to raise children and grandchildren with his wife to be.
 What were they counting on?

 They were counting on his being so busy with his new marriage that he'd forget all about Kamenka.
 But do you think he did?
-Half a chance of that.
+A fat chance of that.
 Half a year didn't go by, or maybe it was a whole one, I can't tell you exactly.
 And what do you think came along?
 Another letter from Kivke.
 What did he want this time?

 In so far and inasmuch as he was now married, he had God given wife who would be the envy of any Jew.
 Nothing was perfect though.
 In this case, the bride's father. who was such a liar, such a chiseler, such a gangster, such an out and out crook beside whom the biggest sinner could be mistaken for a saint, that he had defrauded our Kivke of his 200 rubles and thrown him into the street with his wife.